shivam-visions/data-model-generator/README.md

 # Data Model Generator

-A library and CLI tool to generate TypeScript interfaces from various data sources like JSON, API responses.
+A library and CLI tool to generate TypeScript interfaces from various data sources like JSON, API responses and xml.
 Designed to improve code maintainability and reduce development time.

 ## Features